Multimedia plugins filter

 Site administration settings

-A site administrator can enable the multimedia plugins filter in Settings > Site administration > Plugins > Filters and can enable selected media players in Settings > Site administration > Appearance > Media embedding.
+A site administrator can enable the multimedia plugins filter in Administration > Site administration > Plugins > Filters and can enable selected media players in Administration > Site administration > Appearance > Media embedding.

 Note: Prior to Moodle 2.3, settings for enabling selected media players could be found as multimedia plugins filter settings.